codalnest/files/lgc.md

 Article Three. - Inter-Local Government Relations

-SECTION 29.
+Section 29.
 Provincial Relations with Component Cities and Municipalities. - The province, through the governor, shall ensure that every component city and municipality within its territorial jurisdiction acts within the scope of its prescribed powers and functions.
 Highly urbanized cities and independent component cities shall be independent of the province.

-SECTION 30.
+Section 30.
 Review of Executive Orders. - (a) Except as otherwise provided under the Constitution and special statutes, the governor shall review all executive orders promulgated by the component city or municipal Mayor within his jurisdiction.
 The city or municipal Mayor shall review all executive orders promulgated by the Punong Barangay within his jurisdiction.
 Copies of such orders shall be forwarded to the governor or the city or municipal Mayor, as the case may be, within three (3) days from their issuance.
 In all instances of review, the local chief executive concerned shall ensure that such executive orders are within the powers granted by law and in conformity with provincial, city, or municipal ordinances.

 (b) If the governor or the city or municipal Mayor fails to act on said executive orders within thirty (30) days after their submission, the same shall be deemed consistent with law and therefore valid.

-SECTION 31.
+Section 31.
 Submission of Municipal Questions to the Provincial Legal Officer or Prosecutor.

 - In the absence of a municipal legal officer, the municipal government may secure the opinion of the provincial legal officer, and in the absence of the latter, that of the provincial prosecutor on any legal question affecting the municipality.

 SECTION.
 32. City and Municipal Supervision over their respective Barangays. - The city or municipality, through the city or municipal Mayor concerned, shall exercise general supervision over component Barangays to ensure that said Barangays act within the scope of their prescribed powers and functions.

-SECTION 33.
+Section 33.
 Cooperative Undertakings Among Local Government Units. - Local government units may, through appropriate ordinances, group themselves, consolidate, or coordinate their efforts, services, and resources for purposes commonly beneficial to them.
 In support of such undertakings, the local government units involved may, upon approval by the Sanggunian concerned after a public hearing conducted for the purpose, contribute funds, real estate, equipment, and other kinds of property and appoint or assign personnel under such terms and conditions as may be agreed upon by the participating local units through Memoranda of Agreement.

-CHAPTER 4. - RELATIONS WITH PEOPLE'S AND NONGOVERNMENTAL ORGANIZATIONS
+#### CHAPTER 4. - RELATIONS WITH PEOPLE'S AND NONGOVERNMENTAL ORGANIZATIONS

-SECTION 34.
+Section 34.
 Role of People's and Non-governmental Organizations. - Local government units shall promote the establishment and operation of people's and non-governmental organizations to become active partners in the pursuit of local autonomy.

-SECTION 35.
+Section 35.
 Linkages with People's and Non-Governmental Organizations. - Local government units may enter into joint ventures and such other cooperative arrangements with people's and non-governmental organizations to engage in the delivery of certain basic services, capability-building and livelihood projects, and to develop local enterprises designed to improve productivity and income, diversify agriculture, spur rural industrialization, promote ecological

 balance, and enhance the economic and social well-being of the people.

-SECTION 36.
+Section 36.
 Assistance to People's and Non-governmental Organizations. - A local government unit may, through its local chief executive and with the concurrence of the Sanggunian concerned, provide assistance, financial or otherwise, to such people's and non-governmental organizations for economic, socially-oriented, environmental, or cultural projects to be implemented within its territorial jurisdiction.

-CHAPTER 5. - LOCAL PREQUALIFICATION, BIDS AND AWARDS COMMITTEE
+#### CHAPTER 5. - LOCAL PREQUALIFICATION, BIDS AND AWARDS COMMITTEE

-SECTION 37.
+Section 37.
 Local Pre-qualification, Bids and Awards Committee (Local PBAC).

 (a) There is hereby created a local pre-qualification, bids and awards committee in every province, city, and municipality, which shall be primarily responsible for the conduct of pre-qualification of contractors, bidding, evaluation of bids, and the recommendation of awards concerning local infrastructure projects.
 The governor or the city or municipal Mayor shall act as the chairman with the following as members: